HannahMcGill/Command-Line-for-Librarians/README.md

 Command line tools can help librarians:

-- work with **large datasets and metadata**
+- Work with **large datasets and metadata**
-- automate **repetitive or time‑consuming tasks**
+- Automate **repetitive or time‑consuming tasks**
-- interact with **APIs** (catalogues, OpenAlex, ORCID, MeSH, etc.)
+- Interact with **APIs** (catalogues, OpenAlex, ORCID, MeSH, etc.)
-- clean, transform, and analyze data for:
+- Clean, transform, and analyze data for:
-  - research support
+  - Research support
-  - collection development
+  - Collection development
-  - digital projects
+  - Digital projects
-  - assessment and reporting
+  - Assessment and reporting
-- better understand the tools researchers use
+- Better understand the tools researchers use

 **You don’t need to become a command line expert (or a programmer!) to use command line effectively.** After completing a single 40-minute long, self-guided tutorial, you will have the fundamentals you need to use command line in the library.